JustinBuiel/COMP-390-Prog1/README.md

-This is individual programming project 1; get the biggest meteors from the dataset.
+This is individual programming project 1; get the biggest and most recent meteors from the dataset.

 The main driver program iterates through the dataset, passing each line to the utility functions get_data and separate_data to create a dictionary of dictionaries of all the data.